plasmaofthedawn/pladcl/readme.md

 ### functions

-function blocks are blocks of code that can be called from anywhere. i could have inlined this but meh no user functions cannot have parameters
+function blocks are blocks of code that can be called from anywhere. i could have inlined this but meh. no user functions cannot have parameters

 ### interrupts

-interrupts are blocks of code that are run at certain points in the code as of right now there are 4:
+interrupts are blocks of code that are run at certain points in the code. as of right now there are 4:
 - `program_start` is run on program start, after everything is loaded
 - `loop` is run once at the beginning of every loop